If you would like to send your memories or tributes, please send them to: email@example.com

 Toby moved to Seattle in 1976 and joined the music faculty of the University of Washington.
 As Professor of Music, she loved not only teaching her cello students, but taught music theory and music appreciation courses to thousands of students during her 37 years at the University.

 In 1982 Toby and classical music supporters in Seattle founded the Seattle Chamber Music Society.
 She served as SCMS Artistic Director for 30 years and as Associate Artistic Director for the last two years, bringing more than 450 concerts with more than 300 musicians to audiences at The Lakeside School, The Overlake School, and Benaroya Hall.
 ‘Mama Tobs’ home was the ‘clubhouse’ for musicians to rehearse, eat and talk during their visits to Seattle, creating a unique and very successful Festival atmosphere.

-Toby is survived by daughter Claire Berlinski of Istanbul, Turkey; son Mischa Berlinski of Seattle, his wife Cristina Iampieri of Borrano, Italy, and their son Leonardo; brother Jay David Saks and wife Linda of Ridgefield, CT, and their children Jeremy Saks, Greg Saks, and Jeremy’s wife Ying Ying Li of New York City.
+Toby is survived by daughter Claire Berlinski of Paris, France; son Mischa Berlinski of Seattle, his wife Cristina Iampieri of Borrano, Italy, and their son Leonardo; brother Jay David Saks and wife Linda of Ridgefield, CT, and their children Jeremy Saks, Greg Saks, and Jeremy’s wife Ying Ying Li of New York City.

 She is also survived by her husband of 25 years, Dr. Martin L. Greene.
 Marty’s family from his first marriage was also Toby’s family, with Jonathan and Catherine Greene and children Ariel and Eitan in Seattle; Richard and Beth Greene and children Jacob and Lila in Seattle; and the late Laura Greene and her daughter Emma Kisselev and Emma’s parents Dmitri and Alesya Kisselev of Portland, OR and State College, PA.